DavideTraini/ViT-Visual-Interpretability/README.md

 - **hook.py**: contains the definition of the hook classes used by ViT and DeiT models.
 - **mlex.py**: contains the implementation of the model described in the paper.

+The **imgs_idx** file contains the indexes of the images used for testing our approach.

 ## Parameters
 In the **Usage_sample** file the user can modify the following parameters: